-$5M ELWA Hospital a new era for Liberian healthcare
+New ELWA Hospital launches a new era for Liberian healthcare

-Dr John Fankhauser looks out over the tropical, 130-acre Eternal Love Winning All (ELWA) campus in Monrovia, Liberia.
-On one side of the street the ELWA Hospital Executive Director sees the past - the old ELWA Hospital that was erected by SIM in 1965 to meet the medical needs of the local people.
+Dr. John Fankhauser looks out over the tropical, 130-acre Eternal Love Winning All (ELWA) campus in Monrovia, Liberia.
+On one side of the street the ELWA Hospital Executive Director sees the past - the old ELWA Hospital built by SIM in 1965.

-Since the old hospital opened, nearly 2.7 million people have flowed through the facility, receiving quality care in a country with one of the worst patient-doctor ratios in the world.
+Since then, nearly 2.7 million people have flowed through the facility, receiving quality care in a country with one of the worst patient-doctor ratios in the world.

-After four years of construction, the modern hospital is now complete and will open to the public this month.
+After four years of construction, the modern hospital will open to the public this month.
 Though administered and staffed by ELWA and SIM, funds for the new hospital and equipment were provided by Samaritan's Purse.

 Fankhauser served as a doctor and administrator during the tumultuous Ebola epidemic that racked the country in recent years.
 ELWA Hospital's mark on Liberia is indelible, he said.